Lawn bowls at the 2022 Commonwealth Games – Men's triples

 Lawn bowls at the 2022 Commonwealth Games – Men's triples was held at the Victoria Park from July 29 to August 1.
 A total of 48 athletes from 16 associations participated in the event.
+England won the gold medal, defeating Australia in the final.
+Wales won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.